umd-lib/umd-lib-aspace-theme/docs/PublicInterfaceCustomizations.md

 Local development: In the staff interface, edit the "Archives of the Atlantic Monthly" entry, and add an "External Documents" entry.

-Then in the public interface, verify that a collapsed "Inventories/Additional Information" panel is shown in the collection page, at the top of the other collapsed sections.
+Then in the public interface, verify that an "Inventories/Additional Information" panel is shown in the collection page, at the top of the other sections.

 ### Library Details Fix